zulip/zulip-desktop/docs/Windows.md

 npm run dist
 ```
 It will start the packaging process.
 The ready for distribution file (e.g. dmg, windows installer, deb package) will be outputted to the `dist` directory.

-# Troubleshooting
-If you have any problems running the app please see the [most common issues](./troubleshooting.md).